SSL vs HTTPS – Which One is More Secure?

 In this article, we will learn about the difference between HTTPS and SSL and then finally discuss which one of them is more reliable and secure.

-HTTPS stands for Hypertext transfer protocol secure.
+HTTPS stands for Hypertext Transfer Protocol Secure.
 It is the basic Internet protocol used by websites on web browsers.
 HTTPS is the secure version of the HTTP protocol.
-It is encrypted so it keeps all data transferred with the protocol to be completely safe.
-HTTPS protocol is highly useful in places like logging in to a personal account or using banking credentials for a financial platform.
-HTTPS enables the information transferred between the web browser and the server to be confidential and it can only be viewed by authorized users only.
-In the normal HTTP protocol, the information between the browser and the server is divided in form of data packets and then transferred, so it becomes easy for attackers to sniff these data packets and then read out the sensitive information.
+It is encrypted so it keeps all data transferred with the protocol completely safe.
+The HTTPS protocol is highly useful in places like logging in to a personal account or using banking credentials for a financial platform.
+HTTPS enables the information transferred between the web browser and the server to be confidential, and it can only be viewed by authorized users only.
+In the normal HTTP protocol, the information between the browser and the server is divided in the form of data packets and then transferred, so it becomes easy for attackers to sniff these data packets and then read out the sensitive information.
 But this cannot take place in HTTPS protocol.

 - Both HTTPS and SSL perform the same thing of making the online transactions and conversations to be more secure and encrypted over the Internet.
 HTTPS and SSL are similar things but not the same.

 - HTTPS basically a standard Internet protocol that makes the online data to be encrypted and is a more advanced and secure version of the HTTP protocol.